Skip to main content

 8 – 12+ weeksMulti-rail programs, novel use cases, programs requiring extensive payment network registrations, or clients with more involved compliance and legal review processes.

-Timelines begin from proposal signature and depend on the responsiveness of both parties, third-party approvals outside Ingo’s control (payment networks, banking partners), and the complexity of your compliance profile.
+Timelines begin with scheduling of the Implementation Kickoff call post proposal signature and depend on the responsiveness of both parties, third-party approvals outside Ingo’s control (payment networks, banking partners), the complexity of your compliance profile, and the availability of your dedicated development resources.
 Your Integration Manager will establish a detailed project timeline at kickoff.

 Who’s involved